Boeing drone unit Insitu cuts workforce, dealing a blow to Columbia Gorge community

 Boeing drone unit Insitu, which employs about 1,000 people in the Columbia River Gorge and about 500 elsewhere, said Tuesday it is cutting its workforce due to competitive pressures and a falloff in business.

 Chief executive Esina Alic announced the news to employees without providing any details on the overall number of people who will be laid off.
-A person familiar with the details said the workforce will be cut by about 15 percent.
+A person familiar with the details said the workforce will be cut by about 15 percent, which will slash more than 200 jobs.

 That’s a major blow to employment in the area around Bingen, Wash., where Insitu is based, and Hood River, Ore., across the Columbia River.
 A small cluster of aerospace suppliers has grown up there.